 After years of armchair railroading, I wanted to build something in 2023.
 That was in spring, I guess.
 Now winter is coming and I built not much.
 Got me another 3D printer, however.
 So excuses are getting lame and lamer by the minute.
 It’s time.
 To.
 Build.
 Something.

-My plan is to get on with the plan mentioned here and for the final concept I need a Rail Barge interchange.
+My plan is to get on with the plan mentioned here and for the final concept, I need a Rail Barge interchange.
 I could have been done with just a slab of styrofoam, sanded and painted, but I actually wanted more.
-Here, I wrote about Alaska Marine Lines (AML) and their 400 foot Rail Barges.
-A concept I really like, especially as they also carry containers.
-But with eight tracks and 360ft track length, the prototype is much too large.
+Here, I wrote about Alaska Marine Lines (AML) and their 400+ foot Rail Barges.
+A concept I really like, especially as they also carry containers, break bulk, vehicle, housing, wind turbines, you name it.
+But with eight tracks and just short of 400ft track length, the prototype is much too large for my layout.
 I need a smaller variant.
 And this is the post to present this new Rail Barge.

 The barge will be built using 3D printed parts as well as traditional model building resources like wood, styrofoam, styrene, etc.

-The 5 track barge will feature about 97,5cm of track each and thus each track offers enough space for three passenger cars or TOFC flat cars, auto rack cars or centerbeam flat cars, as well as space for about four modern box cars, covered hoppers, woodchip cars or tank cars.
+The 5 track barge will feature about 97,5cm (approximately 85 m or about 278 ft) of track each and thus each track offers enough space for three passenger cars or TOFC flat cars, auto rack cars or centerbeam flat cars, as well as space for about four modern box cars, covered hoppers, woodchip cars or tank cars.

 As can be seen on the image above, containers will be carried above the tracks.
-The main load will be carried at a 90 degree angle to the longitudinal axis and the tracks, where containers and flat-racks from 40 to 53 foot can be transported.
+The main load will be carried at a 90 degree angle to the longitudinal axis and the tracks, where containers and flat-racks from 40 to 56 ft can be transported.
 Shorter containers can be carried on top of a container palette, which is used for dimensional loads as well as for combining two 20 or 28 foot containers back to back.
-Stackable flat racks are used for the same purpose, as well as for transporting construction supply or machinery.
+Stackable flat racks are used for the same purpose, as well as for transporting construction supplies or machinery.

 The gallery below show various photos from the build process.